vacp2p/rfc/waku.md

 ## Security considerations

 There are several security considerations to take into account when running Waku.
 Chief among them are: scalability, DDoS-resistance and privacy.
-These also varies depending on what capabilities are used, such as mailserver, light node, and so on.
+These also vary depending on what capabilities are used, such as mailserver, light node, and so on.

 <!-- TODO: elaborate on security considerations -->